 MRI data were acquired using a 2D radial golden-angle gradient echo FLASH sequence [24,25] with the following parameters: echo time of 2.51 ms, flip angle of 8 degrees, field of view of [192×192×3] mm, matrix size of [176×176×1], voxel size of [1.09×1.09×1] mm, and repetition time of 5.8 ms. During reach repetition, 276 spokes were acquired, with each spoke consisting of 352 data points.
 A total of 100 k-space repetitions were acquired during the scan session.

-This acquisition method enabled CINE MRI, which continuously acquired k-space data throughout the knee motion cycle.
-By retrospectively sorting the k-space data into discrete knee angle intervals, a series of images or frames representing the knee at different flexion-extension positions was created, effectively producing a ‘cinema’ of the joint motion.
+This acquisition method enabled CINE MRI by retrospectively sorting the k-space data into discrete knee angle intervals to create a series of images or frames representing the knee at different flexion-extension positions, effectively producing a ‘cinema’ of the joint motion.

 Image reconstruction was based on an optical fiber position sensor (MR338-Y10C10, Micronor, Camarillo, CA, USA) integrated into the knee device.
 This optical sensor measured the knee rotation angle with a precision of 0.
 025°.
 The optical signals were first converted to electrical signals by a controller unit (MR330, Micronor), which were then sampled simultaneously with the electrical MRI scanner's sequence trigger signal using a USB-based data acquisition module (RedLab 1208FS Meihaus Electronic GmbH).
 By synchronizing the knee rotation angles with the start of each k-space repetition, the radial golden-angle k-space data were then sorted into two degree windows of knee rotation [26].
 This process was repeated for the entire range of motion, ensuring complete coverage of the knee’s range of motion.
 Image reconstruction was performed using the RIESLING (Radial Interstices Enable Speedy Low-volume imagING) toolbox [27].
 This open-source software package is specifically designed for reconstructing non-Cartesian MRI data, employing advanced algorithms to efficiently reconstruct the radially sampled k-space data.
 Specifically, the “Alternating Direction Method of Multipliers” algorithm within RIESLING was used, with “Total Generalized Variation” regularization [28,29].
 A regularization strength of 0.05 was used, which was empirically determined to balance noise suppression and edge sharpness.
 Image reconstruction was performed separately for knee extension (upward leg movement) and knee flexion (downward leg movement) to account for biomechanical differences.